syang-lab/Text2SQL-RAG-Chatbot/README.md

 #### Instruction fine-tuning Llama model on Text-to-SQL dataset.
 1. Data Preprocessing
-<br>For instruction fine-tuning, an additional step required is to make the dataset following the Llama template.
-The template can be changed in general, but used the original template that Llama has been trained on will help obtain better performance.
+<br>To fine-tune the instructions, an extra step beyond tokenizing the text involves structuring the dataset according to the Llama template.
+Although the template can be adapted, utilizing the original template on which Llama was trained is likely to yield better performance.

 ```
     <s>[INST] B_SYS SystemPrompt E_SYS Prompt [/INST] Answer </s><s>[INST] Prompt [/INST] Answer </s>